6 Useful ESL Materials for Adults to Keep Your Students Engaged

 Vice News has grown since it was established in 1994.
 It covers topics with a more 21st-century journalistic approach that conventional media outlets do not.
 This allows Vice News to be a slick way for your adult students to develop critical thinking and debate skills.

-Vice News covers topics such as politics, environment, health, crime & drugs, war & conflict and opinion.
+Vice News covers topics such as politics, environment, health, crime & drugs, and opinion.
 Your adult students can enjoy the opportunity to discuss and debate some of the world’s most pressing issues in English.
 Vice News also offers a wide arrangement of videos and articles for you and your students to choose from.

 Vice News will work on some of the most practical ESL skills: reading, listening, grammar, vocabulary building, comprehension, critical thinking, collaboration, conversation and debate.
 Some stories covered by Vice News may even be trending in your students’ local newspapers as well.